codacy/pulse-user-docs/docs/index.md

 Typically, it's possible to keep track of this information using your monitoring infrastructure or your ticketing system.

 Pulse uses these reports to calculate the metrics [Median time to recovery](metrics.md#median-time-to-recover) and [Change failure rate](metrics.md#change-failure-rate).

+#### Using PagerDuty

+If you're using PagerDuty as an incident management tool, [use our PagerDuty integration](one-click-integrations.md#pagerduty) to send the necessary incident data to Pulse.

+#### Using the Pulse CLI

 Send the following information when reporting **incidents** to Pulse: